-Technical Certificate in Practical Nursing
+Technical Certificate in Practical Nursing-Hope

 The Practical Nursing Program provides an educational curriculum leading to a technical certificate.
 The Arkansas State Board of Nursing approves the program of study.
 Upon graduation from the program, students are eligible to take the licensure exam for Practical Nurses.